 Private open space that is publicly accessible can contribute to the park system in areas with low supply of public land, but The City has limited control over their design or development.
+The following policies are only applicable in instances where a public access easement is voluntarily entered into by a developer and should not be deemed required.

-- Privately-owned, publicly accessible park spaces are encouraged to complement and connect to the park system. - b.
-On private land encourage the: - establishment of publicly accessible green roofs and roof gardens; - 2. retention of mature trees and planting of new trees; - conversion of impervious surfaces to vegetated solutions like permeable pavement and plantings to support biodiversity and stormwater absorption; and - 4. design of publicly accessible private park space to align with the policies set out in Connect.
+- a.
+Privately-owned, publicly accessible park spaces are encouraged to complement and connect to the park system. - b.
+On private land encourage the: - 1. retention of mature trees and planting of new trees; - 2. conversion of impervious surfaces to vegetated solutions like permeable pavement and plantings to support biodiversity and stormwater management; and - 3. design of publicly accessible private park space to align with the policies set out in Connect.